chrzhang/abc/README.md

-A compendium of coding exercises and my attempts in C++.
+A compendium of my attempts at coding exercises.